ignotur/NS_magnetic_decay/README.md

-# NS_magnetic_decay
+# Magnetic field evoltuion in isolated radio pulsars and magnetars

-Code to model magnetic field evolution of isolated radio pulsars
+This code can be used to model magnetic field evolution of isolated radio pulsars.